Michigan Law OUTlaws

 3.6 – The 1L Representatives’ duties include, but are not limited to:

-3.6.2.1 – Especially encourage 1Ls who are queer people of color, queer women, transgender people, and gender non–conforming to be involved with Outlaws.
+3.6.2.1 – Especially encourage 1Ls who are queer people of color, queer women, trans* people, and gender non–conforming to be involved with OUTlaws.

 3.7 – The Development Chair’s duties include, but are not limited to: